nimalank7/spring-boot-rest-example/README.md

 - Rest Assured is used in the test to verify the correct behavior of the API by sending requests and checking responses against expected values.

 ###  How the Application works
-- The application uses SpringDoc OpenAPI to generate Swagger documentation which can be accessed at http://localhost:9000/swagger-ui.html
+- SpringDoc OpenAPI is used to generate Swagger documentation which can be accessed at http://localhost:9000/swagger-ui.html
-- The `application.yml` file contains the app's configuration details, like Liquibase config for database and Swagger
 - Liquibase reads and applies database migrations defined in `00001_create_table_customer.sql` and creates the Customer table
-- Jackson is used to serialize/deserialize JSON
-- Hibernate is an ORM that implements JPA and uses @Entity to map onto the Customer table
-- The CustomerRepo interface extends JpaRepository<Customer, Integer>, which provides some built-in methods for database operations (e.g., save(), findById() etc) which are available to us without explicitly defining them
+- The `CustomerRepo` interface extends `JpaRepository<Customer, Integer>`, which provides some built-in methods for database operations (e.g., save(), findById() etc) which are available to us without explicitly defining them
-- Spring uses the @Autowired annotation to do dependency injection

  ### Database schema
 ```